vinorodrigues/bootstrap-dark-5/docs/darkmode.js.md

 <script src="darkmode.js"></script>
 ```

-This will create a variable `darkmode` that is an instace of the DarkMode class.
+This will create a variable `darkmode` that is an instance of the DarkMode class.

 ### inDarkMode